 About the event

 As governments around the world tighten civic space in their countries, citizens are grappling with ways to counter the repression and reassert their human rights.
 Internal and external threats to individual rights and liberties have sparked spontaneous mass protests in some parts of the world, while in other settings, citizens have coordinated more systematic efforts through civic advocacy organizations.
 Youth have emerged as an essential part of the global struggle for human rights, as many engage in their own forms of activism and dialogue, whether on social media, through mass mobilization, or by way of civil society.
 Recognizing that youth constitute majorities in many parts of the world, it is critical to engage with young people to ensure the long-term success of human rights movements.
-In commemoration of International Human Rights Day, please join us as Reagan-Fascell Democracy Fellows Dolgion Aldar, Catherine Kanabahita, Marvi Sirmed, Viktoriya Tyuleneva, and Pedro V. Villarreal discuss the role of youth in protecting and advocating for human rights in Mongolia, Uganda, Pakistan, Kazakhstan, and Colombia, respectively, including through civic education, activism, research, and digital literacy.
-Zerxes Spencer of NED’s International Forum for Democratic Studies will moderate the discussion.
+In commemoration of International Human Rights Day, Reagan-Fascell Democracy Fellows Dolgion Aldar, Catherine Kanabahita, Marvi Sirmed, Viktoriya Tyuleneva, and Pedro V. Villarreal discussed the role of youth in protecting and advocating for human rights in Mongolia, Uganda, Pakistan, Kazakhstan, and Colombia, respectively, including through civic education, activism, research, and digital literacy.
+Zerxes Spencer of NED’s International Forum for Democratic Studies moderated the discussion.

 Dolgion Aldar, Independent Research Institute of Mongolia